SPS students have the opportunity to apply for housing through Columbia Residential.

 SPS Housing Application

-Housing applications for Spring 2021 will open Thursday, October 1, 2020.
+Housing applications for Fall 2021 will open Monday, February 1, 2021.
 Full-time, in-person, Master of Science students are eligible to apply for on-campus housing.
 Housing is available on a first-come, first-reserved basis and is not guaranteed.
-Housing applications will be reviewed and approved, on a rolling basis, starting in mid-October.
+Housing applications will be reviewed and approved on a rolling basis.

 SPS students who have been admitted, paid their deposit, have a PID number, and have activated their UNI will be able to log in to the Housing Portal and submit a housing application: